-If this is your first time playing The Lord of the Rings Trading Card Game, play a few games with the two 60-card fixed decks that came with this rulebook before continuing onward to the Deluxe Rules.
+If this is your first time playing The Lord of the Rings Trading Card Game, play a few games with your 60-card starter deck before continuing onward to the Deluxe Rules.

 DELUXE RULES INTRODUCTION

 The Deluxe Rules follow the same general format as the Starter Rules.
 We assume that you are familiar with the Starter Rules.